-If you conclude that your SAR is a security, report the transaction as follows: $Step\ 1 - Grant\ of\ SAR$ profile supplement, and selected the "Issuer derivative" category.
+If you conclude that your SARs are subject to insider reporting requirements, report the relevant transaction as follows:

+Step 1 - Grant of SARs

 Report the number of SARs awarded, and the exercise price, and report the equivalent amount of underlying common shares.
-Use nature of transaction code 56 - Grant of Rights.
-Issuers should have created a security designation for the SARs in the issuer
+Use nature of transaction code 56 - Grant of rights.
+Issuers should have created a security designation for the SARs in the issuer profile supplement, and selected the "Issuer derivative" category.